NanShang126/BetterHudwiki-chinese/images.md

 more you split, the more detail you can display, but it also increases the resourcepack capacity.

-split: 10, a total of 10 resources will be created, as shown in the photo below.
+`split: 10`, a total of 10 resources will be created, as shown in the photo below.

 ![12](https://i.imgur.com/RCK4jbq.png)